 Our department offers one residency and two fellowship programs.
 Our seven-year Neurosurgery Residency, led by J Mocco, MD, MS, is accredited by the Accreditation Council for Graduate Medical Education and is one of the most competitive residency programs in the country.

-Our Neurocritical Care Fellowship led by Neha S. Dangayach, MD, is a two-year training program accredited by the United Council of Neurological Subspecialties (UCNS).
+Our Neurocritical Care Fellowship led by Neha S. Dangayach, MD, MSCR, is a two-year training program accredited by the United Council of Neurological Subspecialties (UCNS).
 Fellows receive excellent multidisciplinary training in all aspects of neurocriticical care.

 Our department also offers a Medical Student Sub-Internship in neurosurgery, led by John M. Caridi, MD.
 This is a four week elective rotation designed to enhance medical students’ exposure to neurosurgical disease and central nervous system pathology.
 “Sub-I”s encounter a hands on experience in a wide range of adult and pediatric neurosurgical diseases, patient care, procedures in operating rooms.